---

 **Crawl budget concerns**: Sites with 10,000+ pages need Google to prioritize important content.
 Block low-value pages (search results, filtered products, admin areas) so crawlers focus on what matters.

-**Duplicate content**: URLs like `/about` and `/about/` compete against each other.
-Same with `?sort=price` variations.
+**Duplicate content**: URLs like `/about` and `/about/` compete against each other, and so do `?sort=price` variations.
 [Canonical tags](/learn-seo/vue/controlling-crawlers/canonical-urls) consolidate these.

 **Staging environments**: Search engines index any public site they find.
-Block staging/dev environments in [robots.txt](/learn-seo/vue/controlling-crawlers/robots-txt) to avoid duplicate content issues.
+Block staging and dev environments in [robots.txt](/learn-seo/vue/controlling-crawlers/robots-txt) to avoid duplicate content issues.

-**AI training opt-out**: [GPTBot was the most-blocked crawler in 2024](https://blog.cloudflare.com/from-googlebot-to-gptbot-whos-crawling-your-site-in-2025/).
+**AI training opt-out**: GPTBot is [the most frequently blocked AI crawler](https://blog.cloudflare.com/from-googlebot-to-gptbot-whos-crawling-your-site-in-2025/), disallowed by more than 300 of the top 10,000 domains per Cloudflare's 2025 analysis.
 Block AI training bots without affecting search rankings.

-**Server costs**: Bots consume CPU.
-Heavy pages (maps, infinite scroll, SSR) cost money per request.
+**Server costs**: Bots consume CPU, and heavy pages (maps, infinite scroll, SSR) cost money per request.
 Blocking unnecessary crawlers reduces load.